What We Do?

 Value Strategies: Buy Cheap Stuff

 The value investing philosophy, established by Warren Buffett’s mentor Benjamin Graham, is based on buying securities at prices that are low relative to their intrinsic value, as determined by their fundamentals.
 What are fundamentals?
-Fundamentals are traditional accounting measures, such as earnings, cash flow, and book value of equity.
+Fundamentals are traditional accounting measures, such as earnings, cash flow, and the book value of equity.
 While Graham intuitively grasped the effectiveness of buying stocks at low prices to fundamentals, academics began to explore the concept with more rigorous analysis.
 The empirical evidence is clear: buying cheap stuff has earned higher returns than buying expensive stuff.
 But why?
-Researchers have addressed this question by exploring several possible mechanisms for why cheap stuff earns higher returns than the expensive stuff.
+Researchers have addressed this question by exploring several possible mechanisms for why cheap stuff earns higher returns than expensive stuff.
 Smart people argue it is due to enhanced risk and other smart people argue it is due to market mispricing.
 We believe it is probably a mix of both elements.

 Here are some additional materials one can read on value investing:

 - Our quantitative value philosophy

 - Facts, Fiction, and Value Investing

 - Our “value investing” blog post category (a repository of research we’ve highlighted that relates to value investing)